ABDALLAH-XX/Rail_Lidar_Segmentation/README.md

 ## 🏗️ Technical Achievements [Work in Progress 🚧]

 ### Poles Detection
-It is possible to obtain an accurate segmentation of poles, catenaries, and tracks by using the **RANSAC** algorithm combined with cluster extraction.
+This figure shows that it is possible to obtain an accurate segmentation of poles, catenaries, and tracks by using the **RANSAC** algorithm combined with cluster extraction.

 ![First results](results/railway_000033_PCL.png)